 Entries that do not meet all of the criteria below will be disqualified.
 Read all the rules and be prepared to follow them each week, otherwise it isn't fair to take up space in the workshop.
 We always have more entries than we can accept in any given month.

-1. Manuscripts must be middle grade, young adult, or college age new adult.
+1. Manuscripts must be middle grade or young adult.

 2. Manuscripts do not need to be completed, but must be your own, original work.